The Intersection of Architecture and Atmosphere

-While photographing for fun over the years, always applying the composition principles I studied in school-employing the rule of thirds and searching out the golden ratio-I was unknowingly compiling a library of reference photos for a future purpose-for a different interpretation using new and unfamiliar materials and methods I had never picked up before.
+While photographing for fun over the years, I was always applying the composition principles I studied in school, employing the rule of thirds and searching out the golden ratio.
+Unknowingly, I was compiling a library of reference photos for a future purpose: a different interpretation using new and unfamiliar materials and methods I had never picked up before.

 A man smiling, wearing a light blue button-up shirt, seated at a table at an outdoor restaurant.